Dutchman says he'd rather finish serving sentence in Peru, lawyer says

-Van der Sloot, who was among the last people reported to have been seen with Holloway, was detained twice but never charged in the case.
+Van der Sloot, who was among the last people seen with Holloway, was detained twice but has not been charged in the case.

 Investigators have said they believe van der Sloot killed Flores after she found something related to the Holloway case on his computer while visiting him in his hotel room.
 The two met while van der Sloot was in town for the poker tournament.

 Judges described how Flores hit van der Sloot in the face after reading the item on Holloway, leading him to hit her in the face with his elbow.
 Flores fainted and van der Sloot tried to strangle her, but she was still breathing, so he suffocated her with his shirt.

 Van der Sloot then tried to clean the room by removing the sheets and changing his bloodied shirt, they said.

 He was caught in a taxi near the Chilean central coastal city of Vina del Mar.